Polar route: The Cold War

-Leif Viking (LN-LMP) from SAS was the first airplane to use the polar route for regular flights.
+Leif Viking (LN-LMP) from SAS was the first aircraft to use the polar route for regular flights.
 Here Leif Viking becomes christened by Cyd Charisse on 18 November 1954.

 Of the commercial airlines, SAS was first: their Douglas DC-6B flights between Los Angeles and Copenhagen, via Kangerlussuaq and Winnipeg, started on November 15, 1954.
 Canadian Pacific DC-6Bs started Vancouver–Amsterdam in 1955, then Pan Am and TWA started West Coast to Paris/London in 1957.
 SAS was first again, flying Europe to Tokyo via Anchorage with Douglas DC-7Cs in February 1957; Air France Lockheed L-1649 Starliner (which was the final version of the Lockheed Constellation) and KLM DC-7C aircraft followed in 1958.
 Air France was the first to operate commercial jet service over the North Pole on the routing Tokyo – Anchorage – Hamburg – Paris on 18 February 1960 using Boeing 707-328 Intercontinental equipment.

 During the Cold War, the Arctic region was a buffer zone between the Soviet Union and North America.
 Civilian flights from Europe to the Asian Far East were prohibited from crossing the Eastern Bloc countries, Soviet Union or China, and had to fly either via the Middle East or across Arctic North America and Greenland with a refueling stop in Anchorage.
 These Cold War tracks extended from the northern Alaskan coast across Greenland to Europe.
 In 1978, Korean Air Lines Flight 902 operated with a Boeing 707 was shot down over the USSR by a Soviet Air Force fighter aircraft after the flight crew made gross navigational errors attempting to fly the assigned polar route.

 In April 1967 Japan Air Lines (JAL) began an experimental service between Tokyo and Europe via Moscow across Siberia.
 This service used an Aeroflot Tupolev Tu-114, with one JAL flight crew and mixed JAL and Aeroflot cabin crew.
 However, Japan Air Lines dropped the service in 1969.